 Meeting for the first time:

 Meeting a psychologist can be intimidating.
 We are experts in mental health and informed by science.
 However, like you, we are normal people touched by the pressures of the human experience.
-What makes psychologists helpful though, is our ability to recognise multiple contributors to the challenges people face and figure out in collaboration with the patient what may be the cause to the distress and how to solve it.
+What makes psychologists helpful though, is our ability to recognise multiple contributors to the challenges you might be facing and figure out in collaboration what may be the cause to the distress and how to solve it.
 On the first meeting it might feel like an innocuous list of questions from me.
 But like all other professional health disciplines, gathering information is how we make sense of your life and recognise patterns that may not be apparent to you.

 Choosing a therapeutic approach: